kitschpatrol/lognow/readme.md

 Many packages exist for serializing complex JavaScript objects into valid JSON, but few are equipped to handle esoteric data types and fewer still emphasize human readability of the output over being parsable back into JavaScript.

-Human readability seems more important than reconstructability for the kind of context and metadata objects we're likely to want to log.
+Human readability seems more important than parsability for the kind of context and metadata objects we're likely to want to log.

 I found that [safe-stable-stringify](https://github.com/BridgeAR/safe-stable-stringify) does a nice job of this in combination with the [serialize-error](https://github.com/sindresorhus/serialize-error) package for Error object serialization.